An API is the ideal delivery mechanism for eCommerce. In this post we cover what an eCommerce API is and why you should use one.

 Whether this be for legal, security, or compliance reasons the location of the eCommerce API and it’s databases is something else you will likely need to consider.

 While edge caching can certainly ensure your content & data is located close to your end customers, the types of data that can be pushed to the edge can be limited for eCommerce use cases and data and only really works for GET requests (retrieving data).
 When it comes down to commerce logic and interactions (e.g. the critical purchase path through cart and checkout) this can not be cached.
-If an eCommerce API is located halfway around the world this can impact latency, your application performance, and ultimately the conversion rate of your store.
+If an eCommerce API is located halfway around the world this can impact latency, your application performance, and ultimately the conversion rate of your online store.

 You’ll ideally want to ensure the location of your eCommerce API is within or close to the location of your customers and the response rates are below 200-300ms for the most part, although there are some exceptions for more complex queries.